php4dev/heroku-wordpress/wp-content/plugins/backwpup/readme.txt

 **Made by [Inpsyde](https://inpsyde.com) &middot; We love WordPress**

 == Frequently Asked Questions ==

+= How do I restore a backup? =
+Restoring backups made with BackWPup can be done multiple ways.
+Please take a look at our [documentation here](https://backwpup.com/docs/how-to-restore-a-wordpress-backup/) to learn more.

+BackWPup Pro includes a convenient restore feature to restore your backups [directly from your WordPress admin](https://backwpup.com/docs/how-do-i-use-the-backwpup-restore-feature/).

+BackWPup Pro also offers many additional features including more settings, destinations, a [Standalone Restore App](https://backwpup.com/docs/why-backwpup-restore-stand-alone-app/) and of course access to our premium support.
+To learn more about the differences between BackWPup Free and Pro, have a look at [this chart](https://backwpup.com/docs/what-is-the-difference-between-backwpup-free-and-backwpup-pro/).

 = My backup jobs don’t seem to run as scheduled. =